 Chiropractic treatments are some of the most commonly sought techniques when a patient is suffering from back or neck pain.
 The Tru Whole Care chiropractors also treat patients seeking relief for a broader variety of issues from headaches, to muscle and joint pain, to even poor posture and ergonomic-related pain.

 Along with chiropractic care, physical therapy, and non-surgical orthopedics, medical massage can be an important component of rehabilitation.
-Unlike a typical spa-style massage which is often intended to prompt relaxation, a medical massage has a specific therapeutic goal, such as treating back, shoulder or neck pain, carpal tunnel syndrome, migraines, or sleep disorders.
+Unlike a typical spa-style massage which is often intended to prompt relaxation, a medical massage has a specific therapeutic goal, such as treating back, shoulder or neck pain.

 The Tru Whole Care medical massage team can help restore your body’s normal tone, balance and range of movement – relieving pain, improving mobility, and reducing stress.